ovhlabs/knowledge-base/en/_posts/2014-05-20-how-to-use-runabove-api.markdown

 # How to call the API?

 Now that you have the  application's credentials and consumer key validated, by user login, you can call our API.
 For example to get a list of your instances.
-To do this, you need to send a request to  [https://api.runabove.com/1.0/instance](https://api.runabove.com/1.0/instance) with the the following.
+To do this, you need to send a request to  [https://api.runabove.com/1.0/instance](https://api.runabove.com/1.0/instance) with the following.

 ```bash
 $ curl  -XGET